 India offers plenty of opportunities for adventure sports, including trekking, mountaineering, whitewater rafting, caving and diving – just make sure you’ve got comprehensive insurance before getting stuck in.

 Though trekking in India is not nearly as commercialized as in neighbouring Nepal, the country can claim some of the world’s most spectacular routes, especially in the Ladakh and Zanskar Himalayas, where the mountain passes frequently top 5000m.
-Himalayan routes are not all extreme, with relatively gentle short trails exploring the Singalila range around Darjeeling, low-level forest walks through the rhododendron-clad hillsides of Sikkim and the well-beaten pilgrim trails of Garhwal.
+Himalayan routes are not all extreme, with relatively gentle short trails exploring the Singalila Range around Darjeeling, low-level forest walks through the rhododendron-clad hillsides of Sikkim and the well-beaten pilgrim trails of Garhwal.
 Trekking is also becoming more popular in the Western Ghats and Nilgiris of the south.

 Hiring a guide-cum-cook is recommended whenever possible, especially on more difficult and less frequented routes, where the consequences of getting lost or running out of supplies could be serious.
 Porters (with or without ponies) can also make your trip a lot less arduous, and on longer routes where a week or more’s worth of provisions have to be carried, they may be essential.
 You’ll usually be approached in towns and villages leading to the trailhead by men touting for work.
 Finding out what the going day rate is can be difficult, and you should expect to have to haggle.

-Having the right equipment for a trek is important, but hi-tech gear isn’t essential – bring what you need to be comfortable but keep weight to a minimum.
+Having the right equipment for a trek is important, but high-tech gear isn’t essential – bring what you need to be comfortable but keep weight to a minimum.
 You can rent equipment in places such as Leh and Darjeeling, but otherwise, you’ll have to buy what you need or bring it with you.
-Make sure everything (zips for example) is in working order before you set off.
+Make sure everything (zips, for example) is in working order before you set off.
 Clothes should be lightweight and versatile, especially considering the range of temperatures you might encounter: dress in layers for maximum flexibility.

 Though not as well known as some of the mighty rivers of Nepal, the rivers Chenab and Beas in Himachal Pradesh, the Rangit and Teesta in Sikkim, the Zanskar and Indus in Ladakh, and the Ganges in Uttarakhand all combine exciting waters with magnificent scenery.
 Kullu, Manali, Leh, Gangtok and Rishikesh are among the main rafting centres.
-Prices start at around Rs750 per day including food, but it’s worth sounding out a few agents to find the best deals.
+Prices start at around ₹2000 per day including food, but it’s worth sounding out a few agents to find the best deals.

 The way to experience the desert in style is from the top of a camel.
 The one-humped Arabian camel, or dromedary, common in desert regions of Rajasthan, is well adapted to the terrain, with long double eyelashes to keep sand out of its eyes, nostrils that it can close, and broad, soft, padded feet that are ideal for walking on sand.
-Riding on a camel is smoother than riding on a horse because the camel moves its left and then right legs together, rather than front and then back legs like a horse, giving it a more rolling gait.
+Riding on a camel is smoother than riding on a horse because the camel moves its left and then right legs together, rather than front and then back legs, giving it a more rolling gait.
 They are usually docile, good-tempered animals, but the male goes into rut in spring, when it becomes rather grumpy and can kick and bite, and spit its regurgitated stomach contents in anger.

-Camel treks can be arranged at Jaisalmer and Bikaner.
+Camel treks can be arranged at Jaisalmer and Bikaner and many other places in Rajasthan.
 Some treks stick to the beaten track, and take you to the popular tourist sights.
 Others specialize in heading off deep into the desert for a feeling of isolation and remoteness.
 Typically, camel treks include two days in the saddle and a night spent camping in the desert, but you can opt for longer or shorter trips.